what is

 Storytelling is an award-winning process, that works when you give a fuck.

-We begin our projects with an exploration that guides us to the Design Concept for each interior design project - a differentiator of the Determined By Design process.
+We begin with an exploration that guides us to the Equitable Design Concept for each project.
+Language, Intention and a Prayer are the differentiator of the Determined by Design® process.

-Projects are driven by giving a fuck and Design Concepts that connect to their community and provide context and depth to our designs.
+Projects are driven by giving a fuck and the Equitable Design Concepts that connect to their community and provide context and depth to our designs.
 They protect places from being tethered to fleeting trends.
-Instead, creating spaces for DEadvocates like us that provide spaces for ALL people.
+Instead, creating spaces for Design Equity Interior Designers (#Determinators) like us that provide spaces for ALL people.

 A community is defined by breaking it down into three parts: